 ETD Submission Approval Form

-Submit the Electronic Thesis and Dissertation (ETD) Submission Approval Form signed by your Major Professor, Head/Chair/Director/Dean of your Department of School, and yourself.
+Submit the ETD Submission Approval Form signed by your Major Professor, Head/Chair/Director/Dean of your Department of School, and yourself.
 Upon final review, we will get the Dean of the Graduate School’s signature for you.
 Submit the ETD to Julie Kurtz at the Graduate School.

 Submit a title page to the Graduate School for the thesis/dissertation certification process.
 Please format the title page according to the Pretext Pages Template (see above for a template download link.)
 You can deliver them to the Graduate School office or email them to Julie Kurtz.